pmahalan/cupcake_MVC/instructions.md

 #### Controller setup

-1. Inside your `burger` directory, create a folder named `controllers`.
+1. Inside your `cupcake` directory, create a folder named `controllers`.

 2. In `controllers`, create the `burgers_controller.js` file.